Christopher Mayhew

 Christopher Paget Mayhew, Baron Mayhew (12 June 1915 – 7 January 1997) was a British politician who was a Labour Member of Parliament (MP) from 1945 to 1950 and from 1951 to 1974, when he left the Labour Party to join the Liberals.
 In 1981 Mayhew received a life peerage and was raised to the House of Lords as Baron Mayhew.
-He is most known for his central role in founding the Information Research Department (IRD), a secret wing of the UK Foreign Office dedicated to Cold War propaganda.
+He is most known for his central role in founding the Information Research Department (IRD), a secret wing of the Foreign Office dedicated to Cold War propaganda.

 Early life

-Christopher Paget Mayhew was the son of Sir Basil Mayhew of Felthorpe Hall, Norwich.

-Mayhew attended Haileybury and Christ Church, Oxford, as an exhibitioner.
+Christopher Paget Mayhew was born in London, the son of Sir Basil Mayhew of Felthorpe Hall, Norwich.
+He attended Haileybury and Christ Church, Oxford, as an exhibitioner.
 In 1934 he holidayed in Moscow.
 While he was at Oxford, he became President of the Oxford Union.
 He was commissioned into the Intelligence Corps in 1940, rising to the rank of Major.

 Political career

 Mayhew was elected to Parliament for the constituency of South Norfolk in the general election of 1945.

 In 1945, Mayhew became Under-Secretary of State at the Foreign Office, where he served under Ernest Bevin.
+According to a long time associate, Claud Morris, Mayhew had "ghost-written some of the most powerful speeches of Ernest Bevin'.
+He lobbied Bevin and Clement Attlee for a "propaganda counter-offensive" against the USSR.
+This led, in 1948, to the establishment of the Information Research Department (IRD).
+Mayhew was the first head of the IRD.
+The departments existence was only made public in 1978, two years after it had closed.
 Mayhew lost his seat in 1950, but soon returned to Parliament after the death of Bevin, when he won the by-election in 1951 for Bevin's seat of Woolwich East.

-During Labour's 13 years in opposition, from 1951 to 1964, Mayhew presented the Labour Party on television, both as a commentator on the BBC and as a presenter on Party Political Broadcasts.
+During Labour's 13 years in opposition, from 1951 to 1964, Mayhew represented the Labour Party on television, both as a commentator on the BBC and as a presenter on Party Political Broadcasts.
 He introduced the first Labour broadcast, in 1951, in which he talked with Sir Hartley Shawcross.
 Mayhew became known as one of the fiercest opponents of unilateral nuclear disarmament in the Labour Party.
 He also served as Shadow War Secretary from 1960 to 1961 and as a spokesman on foreign affairs from 1961 to 1964.